5bcode/5bGP/task_progress.md

 **Active Focus**: Migrating data layer (Composables & Stores). `useMarketData` and analysis utils are complete.

 ## Notes
-- The React application (`frontend/`) is frozen and used for reference only.
+- All React code has been archived.
+Migration to Nuxt is complete.
-- All new development occurs in `5bgp-nuxt/`.
+- All new development occurs exclusively in `5bgp-nuxt/`.
 - Backend infrastructure planning (Phase 8) remains relevant but will be integrated with Nuxt server capabilities.